latj/hub-spoke-microhack/README.md

     --allow-gateway-transit
 ````

 - We need a new VM in the new VNET so we create one.
+Yuo need to specify the password for the AzureAdmin user.

 ````Bash